nilearn/nilearn/doc/introduction.rst

 ........................

 We recommend that you **install a complete scientific Python distribution**, and not download the bare Python.
 Indeed, the scientific Python tool stack is rich.
-Installing the different packages needed one after the other takes a lot of time and is error prone.
+Installing the different packages needed one after is time-comsuming and error prone. error prone.

-:Windows:
-  EPD_, Anaconda_, or `PythonXY <http://code.google.com/p/pythonxy/>`_:
-  these distributions come with scikit-learn installed (do make sure to install the full, non-free, EPD and not EPD-free to get scikit-learn).

-:MacOSX:
-  EPD_ and Anaconda_ are the only full scientific Python distributions for Mac (once again, you need to install the full, non-free, EPD and not EPD-free to get scikit-learn).
+:Windows and MacOSX:
+  We suggest that you install Anaconda_.
+[1]

 :Linux:
-  While EPD_ and Anaconda_ are available for Linux, most recent linux distributions come with the packages that are needed for this tutorial.
+  While Anaconda_ is available for Linux, most recent linux distributions come with the packages that are needed for this tutorial.
   Ask your system administrator to install, using the distribution package manager, the following packages: